emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
 1. Site does have 4K content on server 4. ✔️
 1. Site works well, but doesn't look too great on mobile. ⚠️

+Community Favorites: 🌟

+***
+## Nova
+### Score: 17/24
+1. Streams load very fast. ✔️
+1. The content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is very clean and easy to use. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
 ## Noxe